GetDKAN/dkan/docs/source/user-guide/guide_data_dictionaries.rst

     {
       "data": {
-       "title": "A human readable label",
+       "title": "A human readable label for the dictionary", "fields": [
-       "fields": [
         {
           "name": "(REQUIRED) machine name of the field that matches the datastore column header.",